Transversal Hamilton cycles in digraph collections: Introduction

 Assume that $\mathcal{D} = \{D_1,\ldots, D_n\}$ is a collection of digraphs with the same vertex set $V$ of size $n$.
 Suppose that $\delta^0(\mathcal{D})\geq (\frac{1}{2}-\epsilon)n$ and $\mathcal{D}$ contains no transversal directed Hamilton cycles.
 We suspect that either almost all digraphs in $\mathcal{D}$ are $(\epsilon,{\rm EC}k)$-extremal for some $k\in [2]$ (allowing $k=1$ for some digraphs and $k=2$ for others), or almost all digraphs in $\mathcal{D}$ are $(\epsilon,{\rm EC}3)$-extremal; moreover those digraphs have similar vertex partitions.
 Based on this observation, we define two kinds of stability for a digraph collection with minimum degree at least $(\frac{1}{2}-\epsilon)n$.
 We say that \begin{itemize} \item $\mathcal{D}$ is strongly stable if $\mathcal{D}$ contains many digraphs each of which is not $(\epsilon,{\rm EC}k)$-extremal for any $k\in [3]$, \item $\mathcal{D}$ is weakly stable if for almost all colors $i\in [n]$, each $D_i$ is $(\epsilon,{\rm EC}k)$-extremal for some $k\in [3]$, but their vertex partitions are not similar, \item $\mathcal{D}$ is stable if it is either strongly stable or weakly stable. \end{itemize} In the stable case, we are to show that if $\mathcal{D}$ is stable, then it contains a transversal directed Hamilton cycle.

 {\bf Step 1.
 Build an absorbing cycle when $\mathcal{D}$ is stable.
 (Section 3)}

-We build an ``directed absorbing rainbow cycle'' $C$ for $\mathcal{D}$ with the property that $C$ is very small and there is a set $A$ consisting of some color-vertex-vertex triples $(c,u,v)$ such that whenever $A_0\subseteq A$ is sufficiently small compared to $|C|$, $C$ can absorb all of its elements.
+We build {a} ``directed absorbing rainbow cycle'' $C$ for $\mathcal{D}$ with the property that $C$ is very small and there is a set $A$ consisting of some color-vertex-vertex triples $(c,u,v)$ such that whenever $A_0\subseteq A$ is sufficiently small compared to $|C|$, $C$ can absorb all of its elements.
 Additionally, we construct an additional auxiliary set $\mathcal{Q}$ consisting of color-color-vertex-vertex tuples $(c,c',v,v')$ to absorb those colors and vertices which $C$ cannot.
 Delete all colors and vertices in $C$ and $\mathcal{Q}$ from $\mathcal{D}$.

 {\bf Step 2.
-Use the regularity-blow-up method for transversals in digraph collections to cover almost all vertices and colors with long directed paths.}
+Use the regularity-blow-up method for transversals in digraph collections to cover almost all vertices and colors with long rainbow directed paths.}

-We first prove the regularity lemma for digraph collections (Section 2.1), and then apply it to $\mathcal{D}$, yielding a reduced digraph collection $\mathcal{R}$ that inherits the minimum degree condition and stability of $\mathcal{D}$.
+We first prove a regularity lemma for digraph collections (Section 2.1), and then apply it to $\mathcal{D}$, yielding a reduced digraph collection $\mathcal{R}$ that inherits the minimum degree condition and the stability property of $\mathcal{D}$.
 By considering the characteristic bipartite graph of each digraph, we get a bipartite graph collection $\mathcal{B_R}$ for the reduced digraph collection $\mathcal{R}$.
 Notice that $\mathcal{R}$ has a disjoint rainbow directed cycle partition if and only if $\mathcal{B_R}$ has a transversal perfect matching.
 We establish a stability result for transversal perfect matching in bipartite graph collections (Section 2.2), ensuring that the disjoint rainbow directed cycle partition of $\mathcal{R}$ exists.
-Using the blow-up method, we obtain a set of almost spanning disjoint rainbow directed paths within each directed cycle of $\mathcal{R}$, which covers almost all vertices outside $C$ and $\mathcal{Q}$ (Section 4).
+Using the blow-up method, we obtain a set of almost spanning disjoint rainbow directed paths within each directed cycle of $\mathcal{R}$, which covers almost all vertices outside the absorbing cycle $C$ and the auxiliary set $\mathcal{Q}$ (Section 4).

 {\bf Step 3.
-Connect the obtained directed paths and cover remaining vertices via the absorbing cycle.}
+Connect the obtained directed paths and cover the remaining vertices via the absorbing cycle.}

-In this step, we apply the absorbing property of $C$ as well as the auxiliary set $\mathcal{Q}$ to connect all the directed paths and cover the remaining vertices, ultimately form a transversal directed Hamilton cycle.
+In this step, we apply the absorbing property of $C$ as well as the auxiliary set $\mathcal{Q}$ to connect all the directed rainbow paths and to cover the remaining vertices, {which ultimately forms} a transversal directed Hamilton cycle.